Zoomorphism

-In the context of art, zoomorphism describes art that imagines humans as non-human animals.
-It can also be defined as art that portrays one species of animal like another species of animal or art that uses animals as a visual motif, sometimes referred to as "animal style".
-Depicting deities in animal form (theriomorphism) is an example of zoomorphism in a religious context.
-The word zoomorphism derives from ζῶον and μορφή.
+In the context of art, zoomorphism (from the Ancient Greek words ζῶον meaning "animal" and μορφή meaning "shape") describes art that imagines humans as non-human animals.
+It can also be defined as art that portrays one species of animal like another species of animal, or art that uses animals as a visual motif, sometimes referred to as "animal style".

-It is also similar to the term therianthropy; which is the ability to shape shift into animal form, except that with zoomorphism the animal form is applied to a physical object.
-It means to attribute animal forms or animal characteristics to other animals, or things other than an animal; similar to but broader than anthropomorphism.
-Contrary to anthropomorphism, which views animal or non-animal behavior in human terms, zoomorphism is the tendency of viewing human behavior in terms of the behavior of animals.
-It is also used in literature to portray the act of humans or objects with animalistic behavior or features.
-The use of zoomorphism served as a decorative element to objects that are typically quite simple in shape and design.
+It is also similar to the term 'therianthropy', which is the ability to shapeshift into animal form, except that with zoomorphism the animal form is applied to a physical object.
+It broadly means to attribute animal forms or animal characteristics to other animals, humans, or non-animal things; similar to the concept of anthropomorphism, which applies human characteristics to animals or other non-human things.
+It is also used in literature to portray of humans or objects with animalistic behavior or features.
+The depiction of deities in animal form (theriomorphism) is an example of zoomorphism in a religious context.
+The use of zoomorphism can also serve as a decorative element to objects that are typically quite simple in shape or design.